avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/viewing-files.md

 ### less

-`cat` has several drawbacks that make it inconvenient to use with files that span more than a few pages.
-Most notably, it does not have any useful features for navigating the file’s output.&#x20;
+`cat` has several drawbacks that make it inconvenient to use for displaying files that span more than a few pages.
+Most notably, `cat` it not have any useful features for navigating the file’s output.&#x20;

 A useful alternative is `less`, which enables you to scroll through the file line by line or page by page using keyboard commands.
 Pressing `spacebar` scrolls forward one screen, and `b` scrolls back one screen.
 To quit `less`, type `q`.